JuliaPy/PyCall.jl/README.md

 ## Installation

 Within Julia, just use the package manager to run `Pkg.add("PyCall")` to install the files.
-Julia 0.3 or later and Python 2.7 or later are required.
+Julia 0.3 or later (0.4 or later is recommended) and Python 2.7 or later are required.

 The latest development version of PyCall is avalable from
 <https://github.com/stevengj/PyCall.jl>.
 If you want to switch to